Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/caps_knobs.md

 Calculating `x` and `y` is a bit tricky here, because we now have no element in the center anymore so we have to subtract `0.5` from all the array values before multiplying with `8mm` to get a centered result.

-To avoid this complication we can use the function `center()` which can be applied to any workbench and centers the object to origin.
+To avoid this complication we can use the function `align()` which can be applied to any workbench and centers the object to origin.

 [![test](.test/cap_align.svg)](.test/cap_align.log)